fbrzostowski/fbrzostowski/README.md

 - 👀 I’m interested in linux
 - 🌱 I’m currently learning vala and java script
 - 💞️ I’m looking to collaborate on desktop apps for gtk
-- 📫 How to reach me? my email is brzostowski.f@gmail.com
+- 📫 How to reach me? my email is filipbrzostowski@linux.pl

 <!---
 fbrzostowski/fbrzostowski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.